Art Linson: Life and career

-He is the author of two books A Pound of Flesh: Perilous Tales of How to Produce Movies in Hollywood(1998) and What Just Happened?: Bitter Hollywood Tales from the Front Line, the last of which was made into a major motion picture starring Robert De Niro directed by Barry Levinson.
+He is the author of two books, A Pound of Flesh: Perilous Tales of How to Produce Movies in Hollywood (1998) and What Just Happened?: Bitter Hollywood Tales from the Front Line, the last of which was made into a major motion picture starring Robert De Niro and directed by Barry Levinson.

 Linson is married to British actress and writer Fiona Lewis.

 Filmography

 He was a producer in all films unless otherwise noted.